-The statement shows how the Group generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Group are funded by way of taxation and grant income or from the recipients of services provided by the Group.
-Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Group's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Group.
+The statement shows how the Commissioner generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.

+The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Commissioner are funded by way of taxation and grant income or from the recipients of services provided by the Commissioner.
-2020/21 £'000 2021/22 £'000 Note 102,163 Net (surplus) or deficit on the provision of services 158,137 CIES (134,160) Adjustments to net surplus or deficit on the provision of services for non-cash movements (194,836) 21b 7,576 Adjustment for items included in the net surplus or deficit on the provision of services that are investing and financing activities 3,574 21c (24,421) Net cash flows from Operating Activities (33,125) (24,421) 43,268 Net cash flows from Operating Activities Investing Activities (33,125) 3,587 21d 43,268 976 Investing Activities Financing Activities 3,587 21d 21e 43,268 Investing Activities 3,587 43,268 976 Investing Activities Financing Activities 3,587

-Cash Flow Statement - PCC
+Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Commissioner's future service delivery.

+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the Commissioner.

-2020/21 £'000 2021/22 £'000 Note (18,344) Net (surplus) or deficit on the provision of services (17,343) CIES (13,653) Adjustments to net surplus or deficit on the provision of services for non-cash movements (19,356) 22b 7,576 Adjustment for items included in the net surplus or deficit on the provision of services that are investing and financing activities 3,574 22c (24,421) Net cash flows from Operating Activities (33,125) 43,268 Investing Activities 3,587 22d 976 Financing Activities 600 22e 19,823 Net (increase) or decrease in cash and cash equivalents (28,938) (27,672) Cash and cash equivalents at the beginning of the reporting period (7,849) (7,849) Cash and cash equivalents at the end of the reporting period (36,787) 17
+2021/22 £'000 2022/23 £'000 Note (17,343) Net (surplus) or deficit on the provision of services (14,383) CIES (19,356) Adjustments to net surplus or deficit on the provision of services for 2,407 22b 3,574 Adjustment for items included in the net surplus or deficit on the provision of services that are investing and financing activities (1,881) 22c (33,125) Net cash flows from Operating Activities (13,857) 3,587 Investing Activities (23,777) 22d 600 Financing Activities 879 22e (28,938) Net (increase) or decrease in cash and cash equivalents (36,755) (7,849) Cash and cash equivalents at the beginning of the reporting period (36,787) (36,787) Cash and cash equivalents at the end of the reporting period (73,542) 17